mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 ## Contributing

 1. Follow the existing code style and patterns
-2. Add tests for new marker types and overlays
+2. Add tests for new functionality
 3. Update documentation for API changes
 4. Ensure performance optimizations are maintained
 5. Test with various map data sources and scenarios

 ## Examples

+Check the `apps/simple_example` directory for a basic map setup.

 Check the `apps/complete_example` directory for comprehensive usage examples including:
-- Basic map setup with markers and overlays
+- Basic map setup with markers
 - Custom marker implementations
 - Advanced gesture handling
-- Performance optimization techniques
 - Indoor mapping integration

 ## License